Yin-Zihang/DeepCTCF/README.md

 conda install scikit-learn
 ```

-### Predict the affinity to CTCF for new DNA sequences
+### Predict the affinity to CTCF for DNA sequences
-To predict the affinity to CTCF protein for new DNA sequences, please run:
+To predict the affinity to CTCF protein for 42-bp DNA sequences, please run:

 ```
 # Clone this repository